TITHI-KHAN/Heart-Disease-Prediction/README.md

 7. **MentalHealth**: Thinking about your mental health, for how many days during the past 30 days was your mental health not good?

-8.**DiffWalking**: Do you have serious difficulty walking or climbing stairs?
+8. **DiffWalking**: Do you have serious difficulty walking or climbing stairs?

 9. **Sex**: Are you male or female?